 Is there an application fee?

-There is a $30 nonrefundable application fee that may be paid online via credit card, or you may choose to send in a check or money order.
-The fee is valid for two years if you do not matriculate.
-However, you will be required to reactivate your application by completing the reactivation form.
+Yes, there is a $30 nonrefundable application fee that may be paid via credit card or you may choose to send in a check or money order.
+The fee is valid for two years if you do not begin coursework the semester for which you initially applied.

 Is there an application deadline?